-1. You have the right to cancel your agreement for a program of instruction, without any penalty or obligations, through attendance at the first-class session, or the seventh calendar day after enrollment, whichever is later.
+- 1. You have the right to cancel your agreement for a program of instruction, without any penalty or obligations, through attendance at the first class session, or the seventh calendar day after enrollment, whichever is later.
 A notice of cancellation shall be in writing, and a withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance for ten (10) consecutive days.
-Not attending classes for ten consecutive days (excluding holidays) without excused absence is considered an unofficial withdrawal.
+Not attending classes for ten (10) consecutive days (excluding holidays) without excused absence is considered an unofficial withdrawal.
 Cancellation shall occur when you give notice of cancellation to the school.
 The notice of cancellation need not take any particular form and however expressed, is effective if it indicates that you no longer desire to be bound by this agreement.
-If you cancel this agreement within the prescribed time period, the school will refund any money that you paid within ten (10) days after your notice of cancellation.

-After the end of the cancellation period, you also have the right to stop attending school at any time; and you have the right to receive a pro rata refund if you have completed sixty (60) percent or less of the scheduled days in the current payment period in your program through the last day of attendance.

-- 2. If the Enrollment Agreement is cancelled, the school will refund the student 100 percent of any money he/she paid, less a deposit or application fee, if applicable, not to exceed two hundred fifty dollars (\$250), within ten (10) days after the notice of cancellation is received by the end of the first class session or the seventh calendar day after enrollment, whichever is later. - If the College closes before you graduate, you may be entitled to a refund.
+If you cancel this agreement within the prescribed time period, the school will refund any money that you paid within three (3) days after your notice of cancellation.
+After the end of the cancellation period, you also have the right to stop attending school at any time; and you have the right to receive a pro rata refund if you have completed sixty (60) percent or less of the scheduled days in the current payment period in your program through the last day of attendance. - 2.
+If the Enrollment Agreement is cancelled by the end of the first class session or by the seventh calendar day after enrollment, whichever is later, then the school will refund to the student within three (3) days, 100 percent of any money he/she paid, not to exceed one hundred fifty dollars (\$150). - 3.
+Cancellation shall occur when you issue a written notification of cancellation to the address of the school: South Coast College, Attn: Admissions, 2011 West Chapman Avenue, Orange, CA 92868.
+You can this by mail, hand delivery, or by emailing admissions@southcoastcollege.edu.
+The written notice, if sent by mail, is effective when deposited in the mail properly addressed and with correct prepaid postage.
+Any written expression that you wish not to be bound by this agreement will serve as notice of cancellation of this agreement if provided to the school by the end of the first class day or on the seventh calendar day after enrollment, whichever is later. - If the College closes before you graduate, you may be entitled to a refund.
 Contact the following for information.